bdizen/pcmonitor/README.md

 SentinalMon is a system monitoring tool built with Python that allows you to track and visualize real-time performance metrics across multiple machines in your network.

 ### Features
-- Multi-machine Monitoring: Monitor multiple systems from a central interface
+- **Multi-machine Monitoring**: Monitor multiple systems from a central interface
-- Real-time Metrics: Track system performance with live updates
+- **Real-time Metrics**: Track system performance with live updates
-- Rich Visualization: Terminal-based UI with intuitive dashboards
+- **Rich Visualization**: Terminal-based UI with intuitive dashboards
-- Distributed Architecture: Master-agent model for scalable monitoring
+- **Distributed Architecture**: Master-agent model for scalable monitoring

 ### Metrics Tracked
 - **CPU**: Usage percentage, core-specific metrics, clock speeds, and temperature